SkillsFundingAgency/das-nonlevy-prototype/docs/documentation/updating-the-kit.md

 npm start
 ```

+Check the [release notes for the latest release](https://github.com/alphagov/govuk-prototype-kit/releases/latest), for any additional changes you need to make to your prototype.

-If you still have an error, you can [raise an issue within github](https://github.com/alphagov/govuk_prototype_kit/issues) or ask in the [Slack channel for users of the Prototype Kit](https://ukgovernmentdigital.slack.com/messages/prototype-kit/) by providing as much information as you can about the error and the computer you are attempting to run the prototyping kit on.
+If you still have an error, you can [raise an issue within github](https://github.com/alphagov/govuk-prototype-kit/issues) or ask in the [Slack channel for users of the Prototype Kit](https://ukgovernmentdigital.slack.com/messages/prototype-kit/) by providing as much information as you can about the error and the computer you are attempting to run the prototyping kit on.